 In January each year, Paris is top dog on the catwalk during Fashion Week.
-On this occasion, the biggest names in fashion, celebrities and journalists flock to Paris to discover the new trends in ready-to-wear for men (from 17 to 21 January) and haute couture (from 22 to 25 January).
+On this occasion, the biggest names in fashion, celebrities and journalists flock to Paris to discover the new trends in ready-to-wear for men (from 15 to 20 January) and haute couture (from 21 to 24 January).

 Though the catwalk shows are trade-only events, style spills over into Paris streets – especially around major venues like the Grand Palais, the Palais Brongniart and the Palais de Tokyo, where you can easily spot famous faces including models and fashion designers.
 Keep an eye out!

 Fashion is of course related to shopping.
 And this is one area where Paris comes into its own.
 The city is a genuine shopping mecca.
 If you’re looking to refresh your wardrobe, pick up a must-have accessory or purchase the It-bag of the moment, there’s no better time for it.
-January, as all Paris fashionistas know, offers rich pickings with the start of the much-awaited winter sales on Wednesday the 10th: six whole weeks of bargains, with reductions of up to 70%.
+January, as all Paris fashionistas know, offers rich pickings with the start of the much-awaited winter sales on Wednesday the 9th: four whole weeks of bargains, with reductions of up to 70%.

 More info on winter sales